Last Updated on February 17, 2021 by Chenée Lewis

-Best of all, these cinnamon scones are homemade and surprisingly easy!
+Best of all, these cinnamon chip scones are so easy!
 You might think that homemade cinnamon scones are a complicated endeavor, but they're really not!
 If you've got a cheese grater, you're very close to achieving that tender crumb yourself.
 These scones are so simple to make, and they're perfect for a morning treat!

 Ingredients